LizzyParkerPannell/Untargeted_metabolomics_workflow/content/04_Data-preprocessing/04_Processing-DIMS.en.md

 ### Basic quality control

 Before further analysis, it is important to take a look at the quality of the data.
 To do this, click on the QC icon (Quality Control).

 Again click on the double green arrow to select both treatment groups (“Labels”).

-Select MALDIquant and choose the same tolerance level as in step 10 Click “OK”
+Select MALDIquant and choose the same tolerance level as above.

+Click “OK”.

 For more details on the QC, the ?
 (Help) icon brings up the help/ manual > Operations > The Analysis Menu > Peak List Quality Control

 The Replicates QC > Replicates Analysis tab will show a graph with one box per technical replicate and you can compare the percentage of presence of peaks (basically, if there are a few that look very different to the others, you may want to exclude those samples, or at least take it into consideration in your analysis.
 If there is a lot of variation, you may look into whether there were issues with conversion of the data or with the MS run).

 ---

 ### Saving your peak lists

 Save your peak lists.

-Sadly in MassUp there is no nice way to export a peak table.
+Sadly in MassUp there is no nice way to export a peak table ([please let me know if you find one!!!](https://github.com/LizzyParkerPannell/Untargeted_metabolomics_workflow/issues)).
 Instead you have to export each sample’s consensus spectrum and then combine them in R.

 In file explorer, make a folder called “Untargeted_metabolomics_workflow/MALDI_data” in the same directory as this R code (“05_tidy_data_from_MassUp.R”)
 Select one of your sample’s consensus spectrum tab (double check by looking under the graph - there should only be Spectrum 1)
 Under the graph is a table with “m/z” and “intensity” - at the top right of this table is a tiny icon, click on this > Export to CSV
 File: click on the icon to browse (find “Untargeted_metabolomics_workflow/MALDI_data”) and then enter File Name (use your sample’s filename e.g. “EP-061118-003.csv”)
 Click “Save” and then “OK”
 Repeat for each of your samples until you have a .csv file for each

+[^1]: Sebastian Gibb, Korbinian Strimmer, MALDIquant: a versatile R package for the analysis of mass spectrometry data.
+Bioinformatics 28(17): 2270–2271 DOI: [https://doi.org/10.1093/bioinformatics/bts447](https://doi.org/10.1093/bioinformatics/bts447)